These cauliflower mashed potatoes with roasted garlic are simple to make and delicious to eat. They're creamy, smooth, and dairy free!

 I've done well by keeping things basic - roasted veggies like these cauliflower mashed potatoes, and been able to come up with a couple of AIP friendly recipes for my other AIP peeps who are suffering right there along with me.
 (My favorite so far is this Sugar Free Teriyaki Sauce!)

 The other thing I keep getting asked is why I am doing it, when I am not the one with the autoimmune issue.

 Solidarity, friends.
 My husband is my partner in everything I do, and I want him to know I will do what it takes to help him heal.
 (That, and I'm the one who cooks all the food, so if I want him to try it, I'm going to have to participate.)

 So, cauliflower mashed potatoes it is, since they keep it nightshade free!

 First, you'll need to steam your cauliflower, and roast your garlic if you haven't already.
-(If you're not sure how to roast garlic, here is a great post on 5 Ways to Roast Garlic!)
+(If you're not sure how to roast garlic, here is a how-to post!)

 Once your cauliflower is done steaming, dump out the water from the bottom pot, then put the cauliflower in it and return it to the stove.